Nike Vomero 17 Running Shoe Review

 • Forefoot absorbs less impact.

-The Nike Vomero 17 has decent lateral stability.
+The Nike Vomero 17 has very good lateral stability.
 Despite its high stack height, its softer ZoomX foam is balanced out by a bottom layer of EVA foam, which adds a bit of firmness and stability.
 It also has a fairly wide outsole, especially around the heel, creating a pretty stable platform.

 Pros